 - Herpes simplex virus or cytomegalovirus

 - Inflammatory bowel disease

 Several tests can be used to make a diagnosis.
 These include endoscopy of the stomach, where a thin tube with a light and a camera on the end is inserted down your throat into your stomach.
 This allows the doctor to see into your stomach and take samples (called a biopsy) from the lining if needed.
 The laboratory tests you may need will depend on the cause of your gastritis.
-A stool test may be used to check for the presence of blood, or a biopsy may be taken of the tissues of your esophagus or stomach.
-A breath test may detect H. pylori, or samples from your esophagus or stomach may be taken to look for this bacteria.
+Your doctor may use a stool test to check for the presence of blood, or your doctor may take a sample of tissue, called a biopsy, from your esophagus or stomach.
+A breath test or a biopsy may detect H. pylori .

 The treatment for gastritis that is caused by irritants is to stop using them.
 These include:

 - Acidic beverages, such as coffee (both caffeinated and decaffeinated), carbonated beverages, and fruit juices with citric acid

 - NSAIDS, such as aspirin and ibuprofen.
 Switch to other pain relievers (like acetaminophen).

 These steps may also help: